rachelgupta/Smart-Routing-For-Urban-Waste-Collection/README.md

 ### b.
 Data Used
 The following parameters are used for categorization:
-1. Amount of garbage: Garbage is safe to be collected when it can work for 2 more days (to account for delays or public holidays)
+1. ***Amount of garbage:*** Garbage is safe to be collected when it can work for 2 more days (to account for delays or public holidays)
-2. Type of garbage: Waste generated can be of many different types, which may require different treatment.
+2. ***Type of garbage:*** Waste generated can be of many different types, which may require different treatment.
 For example, dry waste is safer to keep in an enclosed location when compared to wet waste, thus, wet waste requires more frequent cleaning (regardless of the fill level).
-3. Garbage Fill Rate: Just like the type of waste generated, the amount of waste generated in a day also varies widely and knowing the areas which create more trash per day can help a lot in long-term route planning and for equal division of garbage.
+3. ***Garbage Fill Rate:*** Just like the type of waste generated, the amount of waste generated in a day also varies widely and knowing the areas which create more trash per day can help a lot in long-term route planning and for equal division of garbage.
 As cities increase in size, and routes change, knowing the fill rates can help in breaking up routes.
-4. Area population: As the system is aimed towards Municipalities, they already have a database of population.
+4. ***Area population:*** As the system is aimed towards Municipalities, they already have a database of population.
 As populations fluctuate, that data can also be used to facilitate long term planning of waste management resources.
-5. Traffic/Weather conditions: During routing, the traffic and weather conditions of the city will also be taken into account.
+5. ***Traffic/Weather conditions:*** During routing, the traffic and weather conditions of the city will also be taken into account.
 Increased traffic may mean delays and thus, routes may need to change.

 ### c.
 Time Periods
 Data from garbage bins would be collected on a daily basis.
 This data would be sent to the servers.
 Time Periods:
-.
-Initial data collection period: 2-4 weeks
+<br>. **Initial data collection period:** 2-4 weeks
-.
-Initial rollout: 2-4 weeks
+<br>. **Initial rollout:** 2-4 weeks
-.
-Final rollout: 2-4 weeks
+<br>. **Final rollout:** 2-4 weeks

 ## 5. Methodology
 ### a.
 Overview